Poornam Boorelu (Poornalu, Burelu Recipe)

 To make poornam boorelu, chana dal and jaggery balls known as poornam is prepared first.
 Then these balls are dipped in rice & urad dal batter.
 Lastly deep fried until crisp and golden.

-It’s definitely an art to master these boorelu.
-Getting them in the right shape and crust that isn’t hard is something that comes by practice.
+Itโ€™s definitely an art to master these boorelu.
+Getting them in the right shape and crust that isnโ€™t hard is something that comes by practice.

+Traditionally the outer covering batter was made with homemade pound rice flour which was later mixed with ground fluffy urad dal batter.
 The rice and dal were soaked for a few hours.
 Then the rice was drained completely.
 Next while still moist it was pound to a fine flour & sieved.

 These days since it is a lot of work, more women prefer to just soak rice and urad dal separately.
 Then blend them to batter.
 This is a short cut method without having to dry the rice and pound it separately.

 Yes the traditional ones taste much better and the crust is light and delicate than what we get by following the shortcut method.
+In this post I have shared the later method which is much easier even if you are a newbie.

 This recipe was passed on to me by a group of Telugu speaking friends in Singapore which we all have been religiously following for years.